An Americano coffee is espresso mixed with hot water. The strength will vary depending on the coffee to water ratio.

 - How long it takes each to brew

 If you have come this far, I hope you now have a better understanding on what an Americano coffee is and how it is different from similar types coffee drinks like Drip Coffee and the Long Black.
-In the end you just have to Try both, and figure out which one tastes better to you.
+In the end you just have to try all 3, and figure out which one tastes better to you.

 If you have anything to add or have a preference for any one of these methods, let me and others. know!